Frostplexx/MetisDocs/docs/development/vps.md

 # VPS Settings

-The Bot is hosted on a fre EC2 instance on AWS running Ubuntu 20.04.4 LTS so a bit of linux knowledge is required.
+The Bot is hosted on a free instance of Oracle Cloud running Ubuntu 20.04.4 LTS so a bit of linux knowledge is required.
 All Ports on the server are closed except 22 for ssh traffic and 443 for https.
 The server also has an elastic ip so it is always reachable.